Skip to content

 Summary

-The Windows Hypervisor Platform is a key feature for running virtual machines on Windows 11, letting you easily turn it on or off using the Settings app, Control Panel, Command Prompt, or PowerShell for flexibility.
+The Windows Hypervisor Platform forms the foundation for running virtual machines on Windows 11.
+Multiple configuration utilities, including the Settings app, Control Panel, Command Prompt, and PowerShell, handle platform adjustments.

 • Windows Hypervisor Platform helps you run virtual machines on Windows 11.